Residence Hall Policies and Procedures

-- Visit for a period not to exceed three (3) nights total in any month.
+- Visit for a period not to exceed three (3) nights in any month.

-- These nights may be used separately or consecutively.
+- Three nights may be used separately or consecutively.

-- Residents are limited to two (2) overnight guests at a time.
+- Residents of River Crossing are limited to two (2) overnight guests at a time.

-Housing and Residence Life reserves the right to alter visitation privileges.
+The Office of Housing and Residence Life reserves the right to alter the guest policy and privileges.

 Health and hygiene standards affect everyone within the apartment, but also can create adverse living standards for neighbors within the unit, including attracting pests and vermin.
 Unsanitary conditions left unchecked throughout the academic year can cause long term damages to the suite.
 The impact of unreasonable amounts of trash, food waste, and bathroom waste on suitemate relationships is also of concern.

 Therefore, our residence halls must be maintained to a minimum healthy standard, not only for the maintenance of the spaces and the health of the individuals residing within the suite, but for well-being of all occupants.
 Residents must keep kitchens and bathrooms reasonably clean and hygienic.
 Trash should be removed weekly and is not permitted to overflow onto floor spaces.
 Appliances should be regularly cleaned.
 Spills should be cleaned.
 Stove range drip pans should be regularly cleaned.
 The Office of Residence Life will replace damaged drip pans, but an effort to clean the pans should be made.